Writing apps are so easy to find. Almost every day there is a new one available.

 I can do a one-click correction or open the full editor to analyze my text—all without leaving my WordPress editor screen.

 Lastly, the editor has two views.
-I can use visual mode as in the image above, or in text mode where I can edit HTML.
+I can use visual mode, as in the image above, or in text mode to edit HTML.

-When I wrote my first book many, many years ago, my notes and research were all handwritten.
+When I wrote my first book many years ago, my notes and research were all handwritten.

 I might still have the file gathering dust somewhere.